AlanSalcedo/PhD_Book/40616396aaa0235a17fdec54a53790e6f85e44d1/_sources/log/2023/Aug23.md

 4. Read through `A1.dag`, `ARA_job.sub`, and `ARA_job.sh` in that order to understand how they interact, then modify them to your needs since many places work for how I set up my directories.
 5. If you need to create new dagmans, I added a python code `dagman_create.py` that you can modify and run with `$ python dagman_create.py`
 6. Finally, be sure to create the `output` and `data_analysis` directories called in `ARA_job.sh` before running because Condor is a bit dumb and may not store the data otherwise.

+### GENETIS Building Team: Adding Thickness and ABS Plastic to Straightened Bicone Model

+The GENETIS team produced an `.stl` file for a bicone antenna with curved sides that later got straightened.
+This file only produces the shape of the antenna without thickness.
+My task was to add thickness to it and define its material as ABS plastic so that we can 3D print it at CDME later.

+Our group had done antenna modeling using XFdtd in the past.
+Typically, one can create some shapes and add properties like thickness in there but the main functionality of Xfdtd is to simulate this antenna's response to electromagnetic fields.
+I tried using XFdtd to give thickness to the model but the capability wasn't active as it is for shapes that you can create internally in XF.
+I gave up using XF immediately.

+People from OSU-CART use Fusion 360 for 3D models which can then be printed, so they recommended me to use it as well.

+In Fusion 360, you can `upload` the `.stl` file, click under the "mesh" tab, click on "prepare" and "Generate Face Groups", select all the parts of our model, and generate face groups with the default values provided.
+After this, you can click under "modify" then "convert mesh" and under "method" make it prismatic.
+The main parts of the antenna's body now combine to produce smoother and larger pieces.
+Then right click on each of these for the "thicken" option to appear.
+Once you have added the thickness, you can right click on each "MeshBody" under "Bodies" to access "Physical Material", there you can made each piece of the desired material.
+I just madd all of them ABS plastic.